-This course is most suitable for those working in private, independently-run out of school clubs.
+This online Safeguarding for Out of School Clubs training course is most suitable for those working in private, independently-run out of school clubs.
 Our course covers conventional child protection practices, alongside online safety and the Prevent duty.
 A valuable tool for staff, leaders and managers which fulfils Ofsted requirements.

 Bulk Buy Discounts